tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-round-polygon-is-not-a-polygon-2023-12-08/index.md

 So, the canvas API is fine, but don't fall for the fake friends since primitive values won't give the idea of high-level (mathematical) constructs.

+### The Outer World

+There are many more misleading definitions that apparently make sense but would damage a system design if employed, not to say the very mathematical definitions.

+> Rounded rectangle is a rectangle with chamfered corners.
+However, these two
+> shapes have one more significant difference: rectangles can have three
+> dimensions and appear in 3D animation, while rounded rectangles can’t.
+So, if
+> you plan to create 3D animation for your model, we recommend you to use
+> rectangles, not rounded rectangles.
+>
+> Source: *Rounded rectangle* | AnyLogic Help (under fair use) [3]

+The above idea says that "Rounded rectangle **is** a rectangle," which is totally wrong.
+It also dares to say that "rectangles can have **three dimensions**" —also wrong.

+It even gets weirder: "while rounded rectangles **can’t**."
+So if a round rectangle is a rectangle, why are "rectangles" 3D, but "round rectangles" can't be?

+Of course, those "definitions" make sense in their corresponding context or software, but you see how they just pass unnoticed as if it were true.

+You must pay close attention to all the details and particularly avoid falling for banal non-mathematical ideas like the misleading "definitions" of a round rectangle.

 ## References

 [1] Alexander, D. C., & Koeberlein, G. M. (2011).
 Elementary Geometry for